unclechu/xinput-restore/README.md

 ```bash
 $ xinput-restore --save %ID%
 ```
-It will save propetries of your device to file with name as device name to `~/.xinput_configs/`.
+It will save properties of your device to file with name as device name to `~/.xinput_configs/`.

 You can specify custom file name: